hkocinneide/jos/finalwriteup.md

 |  11  |    5911|      5774|  5855|
 |  12  |   71483|     69337| 70126|

-It seems that QEMU does not physically back its CPUs, because the serial
+It seems that QEMU does not physically back its CPUs, because the serial and IPC performance did not get better over larger matrices when compared to the serial performance.
+Or perhaps the zoo does not let me use more than one of its eight cores.

+The results show that the calculations using jthreads are at least as performant as those done on a single thread of execution (in this case, 2% more performant on the more stressful tests).
+Thus, with physically-backed cores, we would expect to see Parallel and IPC implementations significantly beating the Serial one.

+We also see the large cost involved in the fork-and-ipc in the smaller tasks.
+IPC does not become competitive with the serial or parallel implementations until we are multipling 11-by-11 matrices.

+We see that the jthread library provides light weight threads to the JOS kernel.

 # Implementation